 In connection with the settlement agreement, we also entered into a development and supply agreement with Hansen.
 Under the terms of this agreement, we will perform product development services with respect to fiber optic shape sensing at Hansen's request and provide our shape sensing products to Hansen.
 Revenues earned for product development will be determined in a manner consistent with our normal contract development services and will be payable monthly to us.
-Each quarter, to the extent such revenues exceed the installment payment owed by us to Hansen under the Hansen Note, then such excess will not be payable to us in cash but instead will be credited against the outstanding principal balance of the Hansen Note.
+The agreement also sets forth certain terms under which we would supply fiber optic components to Hansen.